Connecticut Court Records

 - A statement of monthly living expenses

-- Businesses owned and invested by debtor and businesses debtor invested in
+- Businesses owned and invested in by the debtor, and businesses that the debtor invested in

-- List of creditors, addresses, the amount owed
+- List of creditors, addresses, and the amount owed

 - Record of every employee owed